Connect with others who understand.

 The History of Epilepsy

 People have been aware of epilepsy and seizures for millennia.
-A Babylonian medical textbook made up of 40 tablets and dating to 2000 B.C. contains a chapter that accurately describes many of the different types of seizures known today.
+A Babylonian medical textbook made up of 40 tablets dating to 2000 B.C. contains a chapter that accurately describes many of the different types of seizures known today.
 However, seizures were thought to be supernatural in cause — each seizure type was associated with a different evil spirit or angry god — so the treatments prescribed were spiritual.

 Epilepsy in Ancient Greece